philc/book-notes/business/creativity inc - ed catmull.md

   thus more success than careful design and planning.
 And you get less attached to an approach.
 * Product research versus development and scaling phase:
-  * "We've set up a system in which directors are allowed to spend years in the development phase of a movie, where the costs off iteration and exploration are relatively low.
+  * "We've set up a system in which directors are allowed to spend years in the development phase of a movie, where the costs of iteration and exploration are relatively low.
 (At this point, we're paying the director's and story artists' salaries but not putting anything into production, which is where costs explode.)